Back to shop

 Published by the Harvard University Art Museums

-Why another book on Alexander with more than 2,000 already in print?
+Why another book on Alexander with more than two thousand already in print?
 This publication presents a clear, up-to-date synthesis of the most recent research on the coinages of Alexander and his successors.
-While initially produced to accompany a numismatic installation in the Greek gallery of the Arthur M. Sackler Museum and a Harvard undergraduate course, the book is not strictly an exhibition catalogue.
+While initially produced to accompany a numismatic installation in the Greek gallery of the Harvard University Art Museums' Arthur M. Sackler Museum and a Harvard undergraduate course, the book is not strictly an exhibition catalogue.
 Rather, it serves a broader purpose as a catalogue for Harvard’s Alexander and related coins as well as a general introduction to coins, and, specifically, to coins of the era.

-Carmen Arnold-Biucchi is the curator of numismatic collections at the Arthur M. Sackler Museum, and lecturer on the classics at Harvard University.
+Carmen Arnold-Biucchi is the curator of numismatic collections at the Arthur M. Sackler Museum, Harvard University Art Museums, and lecturer on the classics at Harvard University.